trimino/dat-design-pattern/structural/bridge/README.md

 ## Applicability

 * ***Runtime Implementation Selection***
-  * You need to allow selecting or switching an implementation at runtime, avoiding a fixed link between an abstraction and its implementation
+  * You need to allow selecting or switching an implementation at runtime, avoiding a fixed link between an abstraction and its implementation.

 * ***Independent Extensibility***
   * Both abstractions and implementations should be easily extendable.
-The bride pattern helps you combine and extend them independently
+The bride pattern helps you combine and extend them independently.

 * ***Client Code Stability***
-  * Implementation changes should not affect client code, ensuring no need for recompilation
+  * Implementation changes should not affect client code, ensuring no need for recompilation.

 * ***Implementation Encapsulation***
-  * You want to completely hide an abstraction's implementation details from clients, especially important languages like C++
+  * You want to completely hide an abstraction's implementation details from clients, especially important languages like C++.

 * ***Simplifying Complex Hierarchies***
-  * A large number of classes indicate the need to separate an object into two parts, simplifying complex hierarchies
+  * A large number of classes indicate the need to separate an object into two parts, simplifying complex hierarchies.

 * ***Shared Implementation Management***
   * You need to share an implementation among multiple objects, hiding this detail from the client.
-An example is a logging framework where multiple logger instances share the same logging backend
+An example is a logging framework where multiple logger instances share the same logging backend.

 ## Benefits

+* ***Decoupling Interface and Implementation***
-* **Decoupling Interface and Implementation**: The implementation is not permanently bound to an interface, allowing runtime configuration or changes
+  * The implementation is not permanently bound to an interface, allowing runtime configuration or changes.

+* ***Reduced Compile-Time Dependencies***
-* **Reduced Compile-Time Dependencies**: Changing an implementation class doesn't require recompiling the abstraction class and its clients, ensuring binary compatibility across different versions of a class library
+  * Changing an implementation class doesn't require recompiling the abstraction class and its clients, ensuring binary compatibility across different versions of a class library.

+* ***Layered Architecture***
-* **Layered Architecture**: Encourages better system structure, as high-level components only need to know about the abstraction and implementor, not their specific implementations
+  * Encourages better system structure, as high-level components only need to know about the abstraction and implementor, not their specific implementations.

+* ***Improved Extensibility***
-* **Improved Extensibility**: The abstraction and implementor hierarchies can be extended independently, allowing more flexible and modular code development
+  * The abstraction and implementor hierarchies can be extended independently, allowing more flexible and modular code development.

+* ***Hiding Implementation Details***
-* **Hiding Implementation Details**: Clients are shielded from implementation specifics, such as object sharing and reference counting mechanisms
+  * Clients are shielded from implementation specifics, such as object sharing and reference counting mechanisms.

 ## Liabilities

+* **Increased Complexity**
-* **Increased Complexity**: Introducing the bridge pattern adds extra layers of abstraction, which can complicate the codebase and make it harder to understand for new developers
+  * Introducing the bridge pattern adds extra layers of abstraction, which can complicate the codebase and make it harder to understand for new developers.

 ## UML